fcarrasco0/rails_api_example/README.md

 GET http://localhost:3000/api/v1/books/groupBy/type
 ```
 To recover all authors, genres or publisher recorded in the database you should replace the `type` in the URI by one of the following `[author, genre, publisher]`.
-For example if I request `http://localhost:3000/api/v1/books/groupBy/author` the response will be:
+For example if a request `http://localhost:3000/api/v1/books/groupBy/author` is made, the response will be:

 ```json
 [